 At the end of the day, genuine parts are all created equal while with non-genuine parts it is difficult to make such generalizations.
 How you choose to replace a failing component will ultimately depend on what your business needs.
 However being informed on the different options you have and how they weigh up against each other is the first step in making the right decision.

-I have put together a guide that outlines the pros and cons of OEM and non-genuine parts in terms of cost, quality, social and environmental impact.
+To help you, I have put together a guide that outlines the pros and cons of OEM and non-genuine parts, which includes: